ibm-cloud-docs/netezza/activity_tracker.md

 | `<service-id>.resources.workerscale`| A compute scaling operation was performed.
 If the scaling operation failed, a "-failure" flag is included in the message. |
 | `<service-id>.system.pause`| System paused.
 If the operation failed, a "-failure" flag is included in the message. |
 | `<service-id>.system.resume`| System resumed.
 If the operation failed, a "-failure" flag is included in the message. |
-{: caption="Table 2.
-List of events and event descriptions." caption-side="bottom"}
+{: caption="List of events and event descriptions." caption-side="bottom"}